Quetta: Sports

 Football is the most popular sport among the people of Quetta.
-Football clubs from Quetta include: Quetta Zorawar, Muslim FC, Balochistan United W.F.C., Hazara Green Football Club, Baluch Football Club and Quetta Bazigars Club.
-Balochistan United W.F.C. won the 2014 National Women Championship.
+The city has produced notable footballers for the Pakistan national football team including Abdul Wahid Durrani, Qayyum Changezi, Ayub Dar, Mohammad Ali, and Rajab Ali Hazara.
+Main football clubs from Quetta include Baloch Quetta, Hazara Club Quetta.
+Balochistan United WFC won the 2014 National Women Championship.
+The major football ground is Ayub National Stadium, a multipurpose stadium also used for athletics.
+Other football grounds include Qayyum Papa Stadium and Sadiq Shaheed Stadium.

-Bugti Stadium is the home of Balochistan cricket team, a first-class cricket team which competes in domestic tournaments, and the Quetta based team Quetta Gladiators compete in the Pakistan Super League (PSL).
+Bugti Stadium is the home of Balochistan cricket team, a first-class cricket team which competes in domestic tournaments, and the Quetta-based team Quetta Gladiators compete in the Pakistan Super League (PSL).
 They were the champion of the PSL 2019.

 Boxing is highly popular as well.
 Muhammad Waseem is a professional boxer from Quetta.
 In Body Building Nisar Ahmed Khilji has Mr. Balochistan and Mr. Pakistan Titles and Pakistan representation in International Body Building Contests.
 In hockey, Quetta has produced Zeeshan Ashraf and Shakeel Abbasi, who were members of the Pakistan's national hockey team.

 Facilities

-The Shaheed Nauoroz Stadium is the largest stadium in the city.
-The city also has Ayub National Stadium, a multipurpose stadium used for football and cricket and Bugti Stadium for cricket.

 Local facilities were created in the city for mountain climbing and caving as well as water sports.
 Hayatullah Khan Durrani (Pride of Performance) is the chief executive of Hayat Durrani Water Sports Academy, Balochistan's first and only Rowing, Canoeing, Kayaking, Sailing, rough swimming and boating academy where all such facilities provide free to the youth members at Hanna Lake.